PreferredAI/cornac/tutorials/add_model.md

 .. automodule:: cornac.models.pmf.recom_pmf
    :members:
 ```
+The last step is to add your algorithm into the Cornac's list of models table inside `./README.md`, for ease of reference purposes.

-At this point you are done, and ready to create a pull request, congratulation!
+At this point you are done, and ready to create a pull request, congratulations!

 ### Including an example (optional)
 We highly encourage you to add an example on how to fit your model to some dataset and report the obtained results, see for instance `./cornac/examples/pcrl_example.py`.
-All examples should be added to `./cornac/examples/`.
+All examples, should be added to the `examples/` directory, listed in `examples/README.md` under section: Examples by Algorithm, and referenced in models table in `./README.md`.

 ## Summary